 A branch member provides advice to the Women’s Advocacy Clubs (WAC) at Live Oak and Ann Sobrato High Schools.
 WAC is committed to promoting equality on campus and in the community through educating people on the power of words and defying societal expectations to empower women to reach their full potential as strong contributors to the world around them.
-AAUW also guides these clubs along with a chapter of Girl Rising (and Oakwood School) in creating and implementing an annual Future Women Leaders Conference each spring.
-AAUW member contact is Margaret McCann.
+AAUW also guides these clubs along with a chapter of Girl Rising (and Oakwood School) in creating and implementing an annual Young Women Leaders Conference each spring.
+AAUW member contacts are Mary Patterson and Joy Safakish.

 Morgan Hill Wildflower Run Research and Projects Grant Endowment

-This endowment, established in 2014, is funded through some of the annual proceeds from the Wildflower Run.
-When completed it will fund community action and career development grants.
+This endowment, established in 2014 and completed in 2019, was funded through some of the annual proceeds from the Wildflower Run.
+Now completed, it will fund community action and career development grants.
 Another branch endowment, the Blaine/Cate Endowment for Graduate Fellowships (#1802) was completed in 2001.
 It funds an annual graduate or postgraduate fellowship.
 (For more information on this and other national AAUW priorities, go to National AAUW Programs.)